 Defiant Requiem is a Holocaust commemoration and memorial.
 The goal is not to re-create for historical accuracy what happened in Terezín but to tell the story in an impactful way and to honor those musical artists who were victims of the Nazis.
 This can be seen in the trailer to the 2012 documentary, also titled Defiant Requiem, which goes further in-depth in telling the story of the Terezín Verdi performances.

-The US Holocaust Memorial Museum affirms that there were more than 44,000 sites in Europe that were used in the Nazi concentration camp system.
+The US Holocaust Memorial Museum affirms that there were in Europe that were used in the Nazi concentration camp system.
 Music allowed people in this system suffering under tyranny to keep hope and faith alive.
 One of Terezín’s prominent composers, Viktor Ullmann, wrote twenty-six music critiques and three essays detailing the performances in Terezín.
 In a 1944 essay, titled Goethe und Ghetto (trans.
 Uslin), he said:

 To emphasize that I have been in my musical work sponsored by Theresienstadt and not inhibited, that we did not merely sit lamenting by the waters of Babylon and that our culture was equal to our will to live.
 I am convinced that those who have sought to wrest a reluctant substance from form in life and art will prove me right.
 (Ullmann, 1944.
 Trans.
 Uslin, 2015).